-Access Reviews System Settings
+Access Reviews Global Settings

 Customizing Access review behavior for specific business needs and use cases.

-Access Reviews settings can be customized to fit the needs of individual organizations and use cases.
-These support-enabled options include auto-expiration, or requiring a note with reviewer decisions.
+Access Reviews settings can be customized to fit the needs of individual organizations and use cases, such as enabling auto-expiration, setting whether all rows need a decision before review completion, or requiring a note with certain decisions.
 You can also manage how Veza integrates with a corporate identity provider (IdP) to enable single sign-on and least-privilege review flows.
+See the following sections for more information:

-When selecting reviewers for a new review or re-assigning row-level reviewers, you will choose, by default, from the list of Veza local users.
-This includes all local admin, operator, and reviewer root team users.
+root team users.
 External users from your identity provider are also shown, if they have already logged in with single sign-on and have an appropriate role.

 By configuring a global identity provider, you can select reviewers from all users in your organization that Veza has discovered within an integrated IdP, including users who have never logged in to Veza.
 This eliminates the need to create user accounts for reviewers before they can be assigned to rows.